 Brain, Behaviour and Culture

 Brain, Behavior and Culture is a specialisation in the Social Sciences major.
 It covers an exciting and rapidly developing field of science.
-At its heart lies understanding the human mind: cognition and neuroscience.
+At its heart lies understanding the human mind: cognition, neuroscience, and behaviour.
 But at UCG we do not just study the minds of isolated individuals.
-The human mind has a social dimension: it allows us to communicate, to have moral convictions, to develop cultures, and to form societies.
+The human mind definitely has a broad social dimension: it allows us to communicate, to have moral convictions, to develop cultures, and to form societies.
 So, at UCG we study the human mind in connection with the social environment that shapes it, that it responds to and that itself is shaped by the behaviour of many individuals.

-You can view the major presentation on Brain, Behaviour and Culture here.
+Please watch the major presentation on Brain, Behaviour and Culture for more information.

-This is what a Specialisation in BBC looks like year to year:
+This is what a specialisation in BBC looks like this year: